Position overviewPosition title: Clinic Supervising Attorney

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The New Business Community Law Clinic (NBCLC) seeks applications for a Clinic Supervising Staff Attorney.
+The Berkeley Law International Human Rights Law Clinic (IHRLC) seeks applications for a Clinic Supervising Staff Attorney.

-The New Business Community Law Clinic is committed to building an equitable and inclusive team to teach and work in a multicultural learning environment.
+IHRLC is committed to preparing law students from diverse backgrounds and providing first-rate legal services to underrepresented individuals, marginalized communities, and public interest organizations.
+The Clinical Program is committed to building an equitable and inclusive faculty and staff to teach and work in a multicultural and antiracist learning environment.
 The law school provides support for Supervising Attorneys to attend conferences that advance their professional development goals and interests.
-NBCLC additionally supports other activities that individual staff identify as relevant to their professional satisfaction and growth.

-Under the supervision of the Clinic Director, the Supervising Attorney will be responsible for:
+Under the supervision of the Clinic Directors, the Supervising Attorney will be responsible for:

 Clinical Supervision and Advocacy (80%)